Efficient Tomography of Non-Interacting Fermion States: Introduction

 For reasons having nothing to do with non-interacting fermions, problems extremely close to ours have already been studied in classical machine learning, in the field of \textit{Determinantal Point Processes} (DPPs). \ A DPP is a model specified by an $m \times m$ matrix $K$ (typically symmetric or Hermitian), such that the probabilities of various events are given by various principal minors of $K$, exactly as for non-interacting fermions. \ The connection between DPPs and fermions has been known for decades \cite{macchi1975coincidence}.

-Two results in particular are directly relevant to us: Rising et al.\ \cite{rising2015efficient} and Urschel et al.\ \cite{urschel2017learning}. \ Rising et al.\ give an efficient algorithm for the \textit{symmetric principal minor assignment problem}: given a list of all $2^m$ principal minors of an unknown $m \times m$ symmetric matrix $K$, reconstruct $K$. \ Their algorithm is based on constructing an $m$-vertex graph with an edge from $i$ to $j$ whenever $K_{ij}\ne 0$, and then analyzing the minimum spanning trees and chordless cycles in that graph. \ Rising et al., however, do not do an error analysis (they assume exact knowledge of the principal minors), and they solve the problem for real and complex \emph{symmetric} matrices, whereas in our problem, the matrix is complex and Hermitian. \ This difference turns out to be surprisingly important, as the determinants of Hermitian matrices are always real, so much of the phase information vanishes---making the Hermitian case much harder.
+Two results in particular are directly relevant to us: Rising et al.\ \cite{rising2015efficient} and Urschel et al.\ \cite{urschel2017learning}. \ Rising et al.\ give an efficient algorithm for the \textit{symmetric principal minor assignment problem}: given a list of all $2^m$ principal minors of an unknown $m \times m$ symmetric matrix $K$, reconstruct $K$. \ Their algorithm is based on constructing an $m$-vertex graph with an edge from $i$ to $j$ whenever $K_{ij}\ne 0$, and then analyzing the minimum spanning trees and chordless cycles in that graph. \ Rising et al., however, do not do an error analysis (they assume exact knowledge of the principal minors), and they solve the problem for real and complex \emph{symmetric} matrices, whereas in our problem, the matrix is complex and Hermitian. \ This difference turns out to be surprisingly important, as the determinants of Hermitian matrices are always real, so much of the phase information vanishes---making the Hermitian case much harder. \

-Urschel et al.\ \cite{urschel2017learning} further exploit connections between DPPs and graph theory to give an algorithm that recovers the entries of $K$, given samples from an unknown DPP. \ Their focus is on parameter learning (i.e., approximately recovering the entries of $K$), rather than predicting $\calD_K$. \ They again assume that the DPP is described by a real symmetric matrix.
+Urschel et al.\ \cite{urschel2017learning} further exploit connections between DPPs and graph theory to give an algorithm that recovers the entries of $K$, given samples from an unknown DPP. \ Their focus is on parameter learning (i.e., approximately recovering the entries of $K$), rather than learning the distribution induced by $K$ in, say, total variation distance. \ They again assume that the DPP is described by a real symmetric matrix. \

+Our work provides insight on the Hermitian versions of these problems. \ Since there are many non-interacting fermion states with the same distribution over the standard basis, there must be many kernel matrices that are consistent with the same list of principal minors. \ The goal for the Hermitian principal minor assignment problem is to output any such matrix. \

+It is also clear that the Hermitian version of Urschel et al.'s problem is \textit{impossible}. \ Samples from an unknown DPP correspond to standard basis measurement outcomes, and learning the entries of a DPP corresponds to learning the kernel matrix. \ However, in \cref{thm:kernel-matrix-suffices}, we show that learning the kernel matrix suffices to learn the entire state, which is impossible when restricted to standard basis measurements. \ (Even distinguishing $\ket{+}$ from $\ket{-}$ is information-theoretically impossible when given only standard basis measurements.) \ What one could hope for, and which we leave open, is to learn \emph{some} kernel matrix that gives rise to a distribution close in variation distance to the observed one.